Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The performance of regression analysis methods in practice depends on the form of the data generating process and how it relates to the regression approach being used.
 Since the true form of the data-generating process is generally not known, regression analysis often depends to some extent on making assumptions about this process.
 These assumptions are sometimes testable if a large amount of data is available.
 Regression models for prediction are often useful even when the assumptions are moderately violated, although they may not perform optimally.
 However, in many applications, especially with small effects or questions of causality based on observational data, regression methods give misleading results.

-The sample used is representative of the population for the inference prediction., The variance of the error is constant across observations., The errors are uncorrelated., and It is possible to express a predictor as a linear combination of the others.
+The sample used is representative of the population for the inference prediction., The variance of the error is constant across observations., It is possible to express a predictor as a linear combination of the others., or The errors are uncorrelated.